NETWAYS/foreman-training/installation/04_installation.md

 * If the Puppet agent on the Foreman server has already run the domain will already be created but not associated.
-* With Foreman 1.21 multi-tenancy is active by default, but not all objects get it assigned by default.
+* With Foreman 1.21 multi-tenancy is active by default, but only since 1.22 all objects get it assigned by default.

 ~~~ENDSECTION~~~